 Santa Barbara and the surrounding wine country is one of our favorite places to spend time.
 Then you’re off to the charming town of Ventura with untouched beaches and tons of local craft breweries.
 The beaches of Malibu, and all the dozens of sights to see in Los Angeles and San Diego.

 San Francisco is the starting point of this road trip itinerary.
 There are tons of things to do in this city, including the following.
 So you might choose to spend a few days here before you start your road trip.
+On your way out of town look for these places to see Redwood trees, they really are a sight to see.

 One of the most vibrant and picturesque cities in the United States, San Francisco is known for its delicious seafood, world-famous attractions and glorious views.
 San Francisco offers a significant number of cultural attractions and world famous landmarks, all in the surroundings of impressive natural beauty.
 You will want to try a few of these San Francisco bakeries while you are there.